• Home

 Bastian’s comments come as the U.S. is dealing with an air traffic control crisis that has festered for years but has become more evident in recent accidents and the ongoing partial government shutdown.

 He’s not far off.
 A 2024 report from the Government Accountability Office found the Federal Aviation Administration has “been slow to modernize some of the most critical and at-risk systems.”
-At the time, the GAO identified 17 systems critical to the safety and efficiency of the national airspace, whose ages ranged from 2 to 50 years.
+At the time, the GAO identified 17 systems critical to the safety and efficiency of national airspace, whose ages ranged from two to 50 years.

 In recent history, the role of air traffic controllers, outdated tech, and strained staffing have come to the forefront after two fatal accidents in the past two years.
 Last month, two Air Canada pilots died when their regional jet collided with a fire truck, and National Transportation Safety Board investigators are looking into whether the air traffic controller played a role.
-That crash came just over a year after an American Airlines regional jet collided with a U.S. Army Blackhawk helicopter as it approached Reagan National Airport near D.C.
-The U.S. government in a December court filing, admitted the air traffic controller at the airport “did not comply” with FAA procedures.
+That crash came just over a year after an American Airlines regional jet collided with a U.S. Army Black Hawk helicopter as it approached Reagan National Airport near D.C.
+The U.S. government, in a December court filing, admitted the air traffic controller at the airport “did not comply” with FAA procedures.

 Improvements in progress

-President Donald Trump and Transportation Secretary Sean Duffy last May announced a plan to modernize the country’s air traffic control system to create a state-of-the-art traffic control system “that will be the envy of the world.”
+President Donald Trump and Transportation Secretary Sean Duffy last May announced a plan to modernize the country’s air traffic control system to create a state-of-the-art system “that will be the envy of the world.”

-While the administration’s plan doesn’t mention AI, specifically, it includes replacing outdated infrastructure by adding new radios, radars, and voice switches at 4,600 air traffic control sites nationwide.
+While the administration’s plan doesn’t mention AI specifically, it includes replacing outdated infrastructure by adding new radios, radars, and voice switches at 4,600 air traffic control sites nationwide.
 The administration also plans to build six new traffic control towers, the first since the 1960s, at “hard-to-staff and needed facilities.”
 The administration’s plan, which Bastian voiced support for in a May press release, will take $31.5 billion to complete, according to Duffy.

 A spokesperson for the FAA told Fortune in a statement that the agency is beginning to use large language models and machine learning to scan incident reports and other data to identify risk areas at airports that host both airplanes and helicopters, among other uses.
 Still, the tool is not a replacement for human experts, the spokesperson said.